-People with TMD can have severe pain and discomfort that can be temporary or last for many years.
-More women than men experience TMD and TMD is seen most commonly in people between the ages of 20 and 40.
+People with TMD can experience severe pain and discomfort that can be temporary or last for many years.
+More women than men experience TMD, and it is seen most commonly in people between the ages of 20 and 40.

 Common symptoms of TMD include:

 - Pain or tenderness in the face, jaw joint area, neck and shoulders, and in or around the ear when you chew, speak, or open your mouth wide